-Adoption of this plan will strengthen the Board's ability to achieve Cooperating Agency status, coordinate with federal land management agencies, our commitment to work within the NEPA framework, and will provide direction and policies for "consistency review purposes".
+Adoption of this plan will strengthen the Board's ability to achieve Cooperating Agency status, coordinate with federal land management agencies, our commitment to work within the NEPA framework, and will provide direction and policies for "consistency review purposes."
 Cooperating agencies assist the lead federal agency in development of Environmental Impact Statements (EISs).
 Therefore, a secondary purpose for the Plan is to compel federal agencies to consider local strategies and coordinate with the Board and staff as required by federal law, regulation, and policy.

 The Board purposely developed this plan in order to coordinate with federal land management planning and requests early notification of any opportunities for cooperating agency status by all federal agencies as a part of the National Environmental Policy Act (NEPA) process.
 When the Board is participating in a NEPA process, the policy statements can be thought of as the "desired future conditions."
-The Board asserts its interest and uses this Plan as a formal request to all federal agencies to be included as a Cooperating Agency.
+The Board requests that all federal actions occurring within the District requiring NEPA documentation and processes inform the Board at the earliest possible time and invite the Board to be a part of that process as a Cooperating Agency.
+The Board at its discretion, within its authority and resources available will consider the federal invitation and respond in writing to those projects which we feel we can be a productive team member.

 The final purpose of this Plan is to identify issues and activities and serve as a broad outline identifying long range opportunities for the management and conservation of resources within the District for the next five years.
 The Plan lists the Board's goals and objectives to guide and prioritize work while participating in the federal land planning and NEPA processes to the fullest extent.
-The Plan will function as a practical guide for the planning and accomplishment of work by the Board, its cooperators, and associated agencies.
+The Plan will function as a practical guide for the planning and accomplishment of work completed by the Board, its cooperators, and associated agencies.

-The Plan is available for public inspection and filed with County registrar of rules (Carbon County Clerk).
+The Plan is available for public inspection and filed with the County registrar of rules (Carbon County Clerk).
 The Plan reflects input from the public, Federal and State agencies, organizations, county commissioners, and legislators.